nyameaama/NEO-Rocket-Flight-Computer/README.md

 * ArduCam
 * HC-06 Bluetooth Module (Master)
 * NEO-6M GPS module
+* RF 433MHz Transmitter/Receiver modules

 # Contribution

-You can fork this reposirtory to introduce new features, changes or bug fixes and create a pull request to merge with master.
+You can fork this repository to introduce new features, changes or bug fixes and create a pull request to merge with master.
 This repository can be cloned at https://github.com/nyameaama/NEO-Rocket-Flight-Computer.

 # Documentation